Skip to main content Skip to secondary navigation

 • Site Manager

 Only Site Managers can assign roles.
-There is not currently a way to create new roles or modify permission for existing roles.
+Stanford Sites has set permissions for each of these roles to support a consistent editing experience across websites.
+It is not possible to create new roles unique to your site or modify permission for these roles.

-From the admin menu bar, navigate to Configuration > Users> SimpleSAML
+1. From the admin menu bar, navigate to Configuration > Users> SimpleSAML.

-Select the Role, enter the Workgroup, then click Add Mapping button.
+2. Select the Role, enter the Workgroup, then click Add Mapping button:

 Role(s) are assigned automatically to people who log in via Web Login with their SUNetID, based on their workgroup membership(s).